susanw1/zscript/RCode.md

 ### Commands

 Each command must contain a command code (except empty commands), indicated by the 'R' field, otherwise a `UNKNOWN_CMD` error must be given.
 If this is less than 0x10, then it is a system command.
-Upon startup, an R Code receiver must be in a `not activated` state, and respond to any non-system command with an `NOT_ACTIVATED` error.
+Upon startup, an RCode receiver must be in a `not activated` state, and respond to any non-system command with an `NOT_ACTIVATED` error.

 Any command which is addressed as a broadcast, and is intended to find RCode receivers which have not already been discovered,
 	must begin with a `*` symbol, as must the response to such a command, this is to allow these commands to occur out of synch with other commands, and be identified separately.

-Every command code must be unique, and cannot contain the response fields `S`, `Z` or `E`, or the parameter field `E` (Echo command is exception)
+Every command code must be unique, and cannot contain the response fields `S`, `Z` or `E`, or the parameter field `E` (Echo command is an exception)

 Key for Values column (xx means a particular number):